TelluriumCrystal/apcalculus/README.txt

 2. Derivative calculator

-- public static processdata(long[] data); #should process the data into a velocity array and an acceleration array and store it in the object
+- public static processdata(float[] data); #should process the data into a velocity array and an acceleration array and store it in the object

 - public float[] positiondata(); #should return the float array that is currently stored in the class